 The North Dakota Housing Incentive Fund (Fund) was created in 2011 by an initiated measure.
 The Fund was created as a special revolving fund at the Bank of North Dakota.
 The Fund is to be used to address unmet housing needs in North Dakota which includes new construction, rehabilitation, or acquisition of multifamily housing projects; gap assistance, matching funds, and accessibility improvements; assistance that does not exceed the amount necessary to qualify for a loan using underwriting standards acceptable for secondary market financing or to make the project feasible; and rental assistance, emergency assistance, or targeted supportive services designated to prevent homelessness.
 The Fund was reenacted in 2013 by an initiated measure.
 Under the new allocation plan, in addition to the types of uses described above, the Fund must give first priority through its scoring and ranking process to housing for essential services.
 The second priority is to provide housing for individuals and families of low and moderate income.
 The fund was reenacted in 2015 by an initiated measure.
 Under this allocation plan, all terms are the same as the 2013 measure.
-The 2019 legislative session appropriated a transfer from the State's General fund in the amount of \$7.5 million to the Fund.
-The 2021 legislative session appropriated a transfer from the State's General Fund in the amount of \$9.5 million to the Fund.
+The 2023 legislative session appropriated a transfer from the State's General Fund in the amount of \$13.75 million to the Fund.